Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 This is the agricultural heart of the county for a reason.
 Use it.

 Your warm, sunny, long-season conditions are perfect for almost everything.
-The question isn't "what can I grow?" - it's "what do I WANT to grow?"
+The question isn't "what can I grow?"
+It's "what do I want to grow?"

 The answer: pretty much anything.